-20 fast and fluid news apps for iPhone and Android
+Keep up-to-date with the best news apps on iPhone and Android

 BBC News

-The BBC is another worldwide news organization dedicated to keeping you up to date on the latest topics and news stories.
-Unlike AP Mobile, however, the BBC News app offers a bit more fun with its articles, along with a live-streaming news channel that’s baked directly into its app.
+The BBC is a universally respected worldwide news organization dedicated to keeping you up to date on the latest topics and news stories.
+Unlike some other news sources, the BBC News app isn’t afraid to offer a bit more fun with its articles, and it also comes with a live-streaming news channel that’s baked directly into the app.
+If you opt-in, you’ll be alerted any time the app deems breaking news to be urgent enough to warrant your attention, making it a fantastic way to keep up-to-date.

 Download now from:

-CNN App
+CNN News

-CNN was the first 24-hour cable news channel, and its official app essentially functions as a condensed version of the site.
-It offers a wide variety of articles, primarily with a on U.S. audiences.
-Video also plays a larger part on CNN than it does on the BBC, so for fans of video news, this is the app for you.
+CNN was the first 24-hour cable news channel, and its official app functions as a condensed version of the site.
+It offers a wide variety of articles, primarily with a focus on U.S. audiences, as well as a bunch of original CNN content that you can’t watch anywhere else.
+Video also plays a large part of the coverage on CNN, so fans of video news should find a lot to love here.

 Download now from: